joshwood/iRiverLevels-ionic/README.md

 This will install the project specific dependencies.

-To emulate, run the following (try just running emulate first - you will have platform installed already because it is is the repo, i'm not sure how this will behave on someone elses computer)
+To emulate, run the following (try just running emulate first - you will have platform installed already because it is in the repo, i'm not sure how this will behave on someone elses computer)

 ```bash
 $ ionic platform add ios